petrspelos/Amnesia-code-standard/README.md

 Keeping track of this function and making sure it has all necessary files used while not containing those that are not used is a common source of human errors.

 **Amnesia Preprocessor**, however, generates this method if none is declared.
-Therefore, you should never declase a `Preload` function inside a `.shps` or `.ihps` file.
+Therefore, you should never declare a `Preload` function inside a `.shps` or `.ihps` file.

 ### Banner comments